-Leaving a Chinese temple called Jin De Yuan, I walked through the town.
+Leaving a Chinese temple called Jin De Yuan, I walked through the city of Jakarta.
 Jin De Yuan was built in Chinatown, but as soon as I walked away from it, it became impossible to tell if the place I walked was a Chinatown or not.
 There were no red lanterns to remind us of Chinese culture anywhere, and low-rise residences are lined up on both sides of the street.
 I was walking in the residential area.

 In the meantime, I found a stall on the side of the street.
 Two adults were working there.
 It was not very practical to run water at such a stall, so they had some polyethylene containers of water on the side of the stall.
 And one of the men was just washing his hands.